sanjan007/emilefastcomp/README.md

-to download first download python 3.5, make sure you add python to PATH and dont do the custom installation so pip will be installed then you can download the facerecogdemo.py file and the packageinstallautomation.bat store both the files in your local disk in a folder called pythonProject3 then you must run the batch file that i have provided to install the correct python modules then you can run the file with the following command prompt commands:
+to download first download python 3.5, make sure you add python to PATH and dont do the custom installation so pip will be installed then you can download the facerecogdemo.py file and the packageinstallautomation.bat store both the files in your local disk in a folder called pythonProject3 then you must run packageinstallautomation.bat to install the right python packages then you can run the file with the following command prompt commands:

 cd C:\pythonProject3\